omarmir/notarr/README.md

 A lightweight, self-hosted note-taking application with filesystem-based storage.
 Built with Nuxt 3, TypeScript, and designed for simplicity and performance.
 The primary goal of this app is to manage your notes in a manner that is 100% portable.
 You should be able to manage your notes in terminal, notepad or any other app - there is no database, just folders and files.

+**Auth** : If you don't set the SECRET_KEY environment variable the default secret key is `notarr` though you should set key

 ## Features

 - 📂 **Notebook-based Organization** - Folders as notebooks, markdown files as notes